d9i/d9i/README.md

 ### Hi, I'm Dara!

-Right now I'm working on Data Products at Rearc, with a focus on Healthcare & Life Sciences.
+Right now I'm working on Data and AI at Rearc.

 Before that, I was a Managing Consultant at Farlinium, where I helped start their BI & Analytics practice.